mauriziocescon/ng-playground/readme.md

 export #component Menu = ({
   /**
-   * children: name reserved to the framework
+   * children: name reserved to the framework (not bindable directly) */ children = fragment<void>(),
-   */
-  children = fragment<void>(),
 }) => {